Collegium Artisticum

 Collegium Artisticum is a contemporary art gallery in Sarajevo, Bosnia and Herzegovina.
 It was established on 6 April 1975 and was named after the short lived artistic movement of the same name which existed in Sarajevo from 1939 to the start of the Second World War.
 It was founded as the gallery of Bosnia and Herzegovina’s three major Art Associations – Association of Artists (ULUBIH), Association of Applied Arts and Design (ULUPUBIH) and Association of Architects (AABIH).
-Today it functions as an Public Institution City Gallery Collegium Artisticum and hosts the annual Collegium Artisticum exhibition.
+Today it functions as a Public Institution City Gallery Collegium Artisticum and hosts the annual Collegium Artisticum exhibition.